top of page

 Jim Walmsley ultra-runner Western States.

 Legendary ultra-endurance runner, Jim Walmsley.
-The risk of hyponatraemia is greater for athletes performing long distance sport, as more fluid and electrolytes are lost through sweat.
+The risk of hyponatraemia is greater for athletes performing long duration/distance sports, as more fluid and electrolytes are lost through sweat.
 Therefore, it’s crucial that these athletes replace lost fluids and sodium (salt) through drinks and foods.
-Source: Carreras Por Montaña.
+Image Source: Carreras Por Montaña.

 As we have discussed before, it is vital to replace the fuel used during exercise as quickly as possible to recover optimally.
-Because carbohydrates are the best fuel for supporting moderate- to high-intensity exercise, they should be the focus of your post-exercise nutrition.
-PRIME drinks are essentially carbohydrate-free, so they will not help you to refuel.
+Because carbohydrates are the best fuel for supporting moderate- to high-intensity exercise, foods or drinks high in carbohydrates should be the focus of your post-exercise nutrition.
+PRIME drinks are essentially carbohydrate-free, so they will not help you refuel.

 Should You Drink PRIME?

-If you are an athlete looking for a quality sports drink to help you rehydrate and refuel after a hard session, don't drink PRIME.
+If you're an athlete looking for a quality sports drink to help you rehydrate and refuel after a hard session, don't drink PRIME.
 Drink Lucozade Sport, Powerade, or Gatorade instead, as these drinks have more sodium and carbohydrates to help you recover.
 Or, drink water and have a snack or meal with a pinch of salt instead.
-If you just want to drink the PRIME Hydration drinks leisurely, sure, go for it.
+If you want to drink the PRIME Hydration drinks leisurely, that's fine.
+But don't be under any illusions that they're beneficial for rehydration and refuelling.

 Potential Dangers of PRIME Energy Drinks

-PRIME Energy drinks contain 2.5 times the caffeine of Red Bull (i.e., 200 milligrams (mg)), so drinking just two cans would meet the safe limit for caffeine consumption (i.e., 400 mg per day) for adults set by the European Food Safety Authority (3).
-This is particularly important to consider for children, who may have a lower threshold for caffeine tolerance (3).
+PRIME Energy drinks contain 2.5 times the caffeine of 1 can of Red Bull (i.e., 200 milligrams (mg)).
+Drinking just 2 cans would meet the safe limit for caffeine consumption (i.e., 400 mg per day) for adults set by the European Food Safety Authority (3).
+This is especially important to consider for kids, who may have a lower threshold for caffeine tolerance (3).
 My advice: drink these sparingly.

 Summary

-This article marks the one-year anniversary of this blog!
-Thank you to all who check in regularly, we really appreciate it.
+This article marks the 1-year anniversary of this blog!
+Thanks to all who check in regularly, we really appreciate it.
 Keep an eye out for a surprise on the Training121 Instagram later this month to celebrate this milestone...

 Thanks for reading and have a lovely weekend!